booyajones/Clarity-engine-4/replit.md

 - **Processing Order**: Address validation/cleaning happens before Mastercard enrichment for improved matching accuracy.
 Processing sequence: Finexio → OpenAI → Address Validation → Mastercard → Akkio.
 - **Intelligent Address Enhancement**: OpenAI-powered system selectively enhances addresses when it can meaningfully improve results, with a validation loop.
 - **Akkio Payment Prediction**: Integrated as the final enrichment step for payment method and outcome prediction using machine learning.
+- **Mastercard API Timing**: Searches typically complete in 30-60 seconds but can take up to 25 minutes based on empirical observations.
+System configured with 25-minute timeout and polling-based result retrieval.

 ### File Processing Pipeline
 - **Handling**: Asynchronous processing with status tracking.